Resources for Technology Law Students and Scholars

 In privacy law:

-In addition, there are several mailing lists that are homes to interesting discussions and announcements:
+Here are some mailing lists that are homes to interesting discussions and announcements:

 I use a Mac, so my advice here is Mac-centric.